Giants vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in three of their past 10 games and have won one of those contests.
+- The Giants have played as the favorite three times over their past 10 games and lost each of those contests.

-- In their last 10 games with a total, the Giants and their opponents are 5-4-1 when it comes to hitting the over.

 Giants Betting Records & Stats

-- The Giants have gone 1-4 in games they were listed as the moneyline favorite (winning 20% of those games).
+- The Giants have been the moneyline favorite six total times this season.
+They've finished 1-5 in those games.

-- The implied moneyline probablility in this matchup gives the Giants a 52.4% chance to win.
+- The Giants have a 54.5% chance to win this game based on the moneyline's implied probability.

-- San Francisco has had an over/under set by oddsmakers 18 times, and have combined with opponents to go over the total in 10 of those games (10-7-1).
+- In the 19 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 10 times (10-8-1).

-- The Giants have not had a spread set for a game this season.
+- The Giants have not had a run line set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.